Pascal’s Wager

 Too many gods?

-You can run the argument over and over again for many, many Gods—this can even go beyond actual world religions.
+Can you run the argument over and over again for many, many Gods—even beyond actual world religions?
+[Sophie, Zi]

 Omnibenevolence?